translunar/translunar.github.io/engineering.markdown

 * Understand guidance algorithms for planetary landing.
 * Develop a PID controller and corresponding plant model.
 * Design a state machine for moving a system through an automation.
+* Design hardware-in-the-loop simulations.
+* Derive and implement sensor models and sensor simulators.

 _I do not work on any weapons systems._

-## Machine Learning

-* Design computer vision systems.
-* Prompt and fine-tune large language models.
-* Design expert recommendation systems.
-* Prototype informatics pipelines.

 I'm [non-binary](https://transequality.org/issues/resources/understanding-non-binary-people-how-to-be-respectful-and-supportive) and my pronouns are they/them.
 I find that, in the aerospace industry, folks don't talk about gender or pronouns much.
 If you have questions, [MyPronouns.org](https://www.mypronouns.org) is a useful resource &mdash; or you can just ask me.